Arsonide/Babbler/README.md

 ---
 #### 1. General
 - **General - Enabled**: Another method of enabling and disabling Babbler.
-- **General - Mode**: Determines whether citizens will talk with text to speech synthesis, phonetic sounds, or monosyllabic droning.
+- **General - Mode**: Selects the mode Babbler uses to speak, each one has its own configuration settings (listed below) with sensible defaults.
+    * **Synthesis**: Uses text to speech to audibly produce intelligible speech.
+    * **Phonetic**: Plays phonemes in sequence, and sounds a bit like Animal Crossing speech.
+    * **Droning**: Plays one phoneme repetitively, and sounds a bit like Undertale speech.
 - **General - Template**: If this anything other than None, the next time you launch the game, settings will be reset and many adjusted to match that template.
 - **General - Version**: Babbler uses this to reset your configuration between major versions.
 Don't modify it or it will reset your configuration!
 - **General - Distort Phone Speech**: When enabled, a band pass is applied to phones to make them sound a little tinnier, like phones.